IAmtarunKumar/Yummy/readme.md

   ## API Endpoints

   Here are some of the key API endpoints used in Yummy:
--POST /api/signin/: Register a new user.
+- **POST /api/signin/: Register a new user.
--POST /api/login/: Log in as an existing user.
+- **POST /api/login/: Log in as an existing user.
--POST /api/logout/: Log out from the application.
+- **POST /api/logout/: Log out from the application.
--GET /api/get/community/: Get a list of communities.
+- **GET /api/get/community/: Get a list of communities.
--POST /api/post/community/: Create a new community.
+- **POST /api/post/community/: Create a new community.
--GET /api/get/my_recipe/: Retrieve your recipes.
+- **GET /api/get/my_recipe/: Retrieve your recipes.
--POST /api/post/my_recipe/: Create a new recipe.
+- **POST /api/post/my_recipe/: Create a new recipe.
--POST /api/search/dish/: Search for a dish using chatbot integration.
+- **POST /api/search/dish/: Search for a dish using chatbot integration.
--POST /api/filtered/dish/: Get custom recipes based on specific criteria.
+- **POST /api/filtered/dish/: Get custom recipes based on specific criteria.

 ## Technology Stack